Skip to content

 Chairman Wyden, Ranking Member Crapo, and members of the committee, thank you for the opportunity to discuss the upcoming 2025 tax debate and tax avoidance strategies with you.
 My name is Daniel Bunn, and I am President of the Tax Foundation, a nonprofit think tank dedicated to studying tax policy at all levels of government.

 The stakes for next year’s expiring tax provisions are quite high.
-If Congress does nothing, then 62 percent of households will see their taxes go up in January of 2026.
+If Congress does nothing, then 62 percent of filers will see their taxes go up in January of 2026.
 However, the proposals from both sides of the political aisle raise questions about policy design, fiscal impact, and economic results.
 A multi-trillion-dollar gap separates the parties’ positions on major tax policy questions.

 Concerns about avoidance should be bipartisan, and, in my view, motivate policy in the direction of a simpler, more neutral tax code rather than one with a litany of deductions, credits, and provisions for special interests.